James Troisi

-James Troisi (/ˈtrɔɪsi/ TROY-see; born 3 July 1988) is an Australian professional soccer player who plays as an attacking midfielder or winger for Western United.
+James Troisi (/ˈtrɔɪsi/ TROY-see; born 3 July 1988) is a former Australian professional soccer player who plays as an attacking midfielder or winger.

 Early life

 Troisi was born in Rose Park, a suburb of Adelaide, South Australia, to Greek parents.
 His stepfather is Italian.

 He signed his first professional contract with Newcastle United on 10 January 2007, keeping him at the club until June 2008.
 He did not make a first team appearance during his time at Newcastle, although he did feature on the bench for the first team in both Premier League and UEFA Cup matches.

 Club career

 Newcastle United

 He was on the fringes of Newcastle's senior side for the 2007–08 Premier League season and showed promising signs in pre-season friendlies, including getting two assists against Hartlepool United.

 In January 2008, Troisi had a two match trial with Dutch Eredivisie club, Roda JC.
 Roda wanted to sign him on a permanent basis, but negotiations broke down as Troisi was a product of Newcastle's youth development and still under 23 years of age, so Newcastle would have required a compensation fee.

 On 6 May 2008, it was announced that Troisi would leave Newcastle United after the end of the 2007–08 season.